ucsb-cs56/w20/_info/syllabus.md

 This course moves quickly.
 So attendance is very important.

-We'll be trying to master the material from about 14 chapters in the Head First Java book, and several chapters of the Head First Design Patterns book.
+We'll be trying to master the material from about 14 chapters in the Head First Java book (1-11, 16, 17) plus portions of the Java in a Nutshell book.
 That's a pace of about 4 chapters per week.
 We need to go at that pace, because we'll lose a couple of weeks to exams, and the last few lectures the quarter, you can't really start anything new, because there isn't time to put it into practice with programming